Essential Skills for Every Data Validation Manager to Master

 Invoking Data Validation with Runtime Events

-To invoke the Data Validation Manager based on specific runtime events within an application, follow these steps:
+Runtime events can trigger data validation in real-time, as data is ingested or changes occur.
+To invoke the Data Validation Manager based on specific runtime events, follow these steps:

 1. Create a new event record.